Jorres/calendar-bot/README.md

 ###### Monitoring

-TODO clearly write on how we've setup the Elasticsearch + Kibana logging solution
+On the machine where the bot is hosted, ElasticSearch + Kibana stack has been deployed.

-It is currently deployed on a single machine, debug, non-production-ready because we have no money to deploy high availability Elasticsearch, sorry :(
+Obviously, it is a debug and testing setup, not a production ready one.
+We simply don't have money to run production-ready ElasticSearch, sorry :(

+However, you can search the logs of our application using a public ipv4-address of the machine.
+Kibana is available at http://62.84.118.209:5601, login-less access is provided for the simplicity of testing and checking.